n-hatada/stability-constant-explorer/Readme_Win64.txt

 ## Install
 ### On Microsoft Windows 7 or later (64 bit)
 Unzip the downloaded compressed file to an appropriate folder.
-The compressed file contains the executable program (StabilityConstantsExplorer.exe), the SQLite3 database engine (sqlite3.dll), the stability constants adatabase (NIST_SRD_46_ported.db), and documentation (Readme_Win64.txt).
+The compressed file contains the following files:
+* Executable program (StabilityConstantsExplorer.exe)
+* SQLite3 database engine (sqlite3.dll)
+* Stability constants adatabase (NIST_SRD_46_ported.db)
+* documentation (Readme_Win64.txt)

 ## Usage
 Execute the program.
 On the left side of the window, specify the search criteria for stability constants (metal ions and ligands).
 The search results are displayed on the right side.